schmidtseb/japanese-reader/README.md

 1. Run the application.
 2. Open the settings menu (gear icon).
 3. Under "API Key Management", paste your Gemini API key into the input field and click "Save Key".
-This key will override the default key and will be stored locally in your browser.
+This key will override the default key and will be stored locally in your browser's database.

 ### Running the Application